pawatsethaput/OpenBank/REST-API-V1.4.5.md

 Body:

     {
-        "to" : {
+        "to": {
-          "account_id" : "Id of the account to send the payment to (at bank_id specified below)", "bank_id": "Id of the bank of the account to send the payment to" },
+            "account_id": "Id of the account to send the payment to (at bank_id specified below)", "bank_id": "Id of the bank of the account to send the payment to" },
+        "value": {
+            "currency": "EUR",
-        "amount": "The transaction amount as a string, e.g. 12.43" }
+            "amount": "The transaction amount as a string, e.g. 12.43" },
+        "description": "The basic description of the transaction" }

 **Case 1 - No security challenge is required**